 The other terms of the combinations are social norms.
-The efficiency of mutual insurance mechanisms has thus been questioned (Platteau 1997).
 The dynamics of norms stems from the interaction between the content of norms - their relevance, cognitive salience and resilience - and changing environments, with outcomes being non predictable ex ante.
 Norms shape the reaction of individuals to change in the environment, under the two aspects of the pace of change (inertia, resilience of the previous equilibrium) and the type of reaction, according to the way previous norms 'composed' with the changing environment (combined with new inputs, new beliefs, new norms, new incentives).
 Outcomes cannot be predicted ex ante with certainty.
 An external perturbation may induce a catastrophic event pushing a group into a low equilibrium and self reinforcing destruction, as often happened after the colonial encounter.
-In some cases, however, the composition of old and new norms leads to positive changes in terms overall welfare.
+In some cases, however, the composition of old and new norms leads to positive changes in terms overall welfare25.
 In some cases institutions adapt, as external change provides new incentives.
 Locking-in institutions may transform toward improved efficiency, welfare or incomes.
 This has been shown by Platteau and Seki (2001) in the example of fisheries in Japan, where institutions incurred positive change when incentives have changed.
 In some cases, however, norms create threshold and lock-in effects.
-Certain types of beliefs and norms do not allow adapting and changing behaviour, e.g. responding to a shock or seizing new opportunities such as those offered by economic reform.
+Certain types of beliefs and norms do not allow adapting and changing behaviour, e.g. responding to a shock or seizing new opportunities such as those offered by an economic reform.